teatwig/nano-9/README.md

 - support audio files,
 - support different fonts,
 - provide a library first, and an application second,
+- provide a gateway from the Pico-8 world to the Bevy world,
 - and support unlimited code size.

 ## Anti-Goals

 - Do not provide 100% compatibility with Pico-8.
+- Do not provide a comprehensive game development console experience.
 - Do not support `peek()` or `poke()` in their entirety.
+- Do not write P8 or PNG cartridges.
 - Do not support same performance characteristics.

   Let me provide an example where Nano-9 and Pico-8 performance differ.
 In